Quercus ilicifolia, Bear Oak

 Did somebody say bears?
 BEARS!

-Anyway, of the six National Champion trees in the state, this one is the most easily found and most accessible since it’s in a public park which is open 365 days a year.
+Anyway, of the National Champion trees in the state, this one is one of the most easily found and most accessible since it’s in a public park which is open 365 days a year.
 And, as you can see, there’s even a plaque commemorating it’s champion status.
 And if you want to know its national champion status over the last few decades, here you are.

 This tree was a national champion from April 2013 to September 2016.